-MAB strategies were originally proposed for solving stateless problems, in which the reward depends uniquely on actions.
-Subsequently, a ``stateful" variant of MABs, named \textit{contextual} MAB (C-MAB), in which actions are associated with some signal, or \textit{context}, was introduced.
-However, compared to Full-RL and MDP-RL, in contextual MABs, actions do not have any effect on the next states.
-In addition, generally, there are no transition rules from one state to another in subsequent times, implying that states, actions, and rewards can be treated as a set of separate events within time.
-The most typical assumption is that contexts $\{X_t\}_{t \in \mathbb{N}}$ are independent and identically distributed (i.i.d.) with some fixed, but unknown distribution.
-This means that action $A_t$ at time $t$ has an \textit{in-the-moment} effect on the proximal reward $Y_{t+1}$ at time $t+1$, but not on the distribution of future rewards $\{Y_\tau\}_{\tau \geq t+2}$, for which the i.i.d. property holds as well.
+MAB strategies were originally proposed to solve stateless problems, in which the reward depends uniquely on actions.
+Subsequently, a `stateful' variant of MABs, named \textit{contextual} MAB (C-MAB), in which actions are associated with some state, or \textit{context}, was introduced.
+However, unlike full-RL and MDP-RL, in contextual MABs, actions do not have any effect on the next states.
+In addition, generally, there are no transition rules from one state to another in subsequent times.
+This implies that states, actions, and rewards can be treated as a set of separate events over time.
+The most typical assumption is that contexts $\{X_t\}_{t \in \mathbb{N}}$ are independent and identically distributed (IID) with some fixed but unknown distribution.
+This means that action $A_t$ at time $t$ has an \textit{in-the-moment} effect on the proximal reward $Y_{t+1}$ at time $t+1$, but not on the distribution of future rewards $\{Y_\tau\}_{\tau \geq t+2}$, for which the IID property holds as well.
 Under this assumption, one can be completely myopic and ignore the effect of an action on the distant future in searching for a good policy.
-This problem is better known as \textit{stochastic MAB}, in contrast with \textit{adversarial MAB}, in which no independence assumptions on the sequence of rewards are made.
-In stochastic contextual MABs, the trajectory distribution is simplified as follows:
+This problem is better known as \textit{stochastic} MABs, in contrast to \textit{adversarial} MABs~\cite{lattimore2020bandit}, in which no independence assumptions are made on the sequence of rewards.
+In stochastic contextual MABs, and further in the context-free MAB problem, the trajectory distributions are simplified as follows: